Champagne Paul Bara

 Origins in Bouzy: From Cooper to Champagne Producer

-The Bara story begins in 1833 when Auguste François Bara came to Bouzy as a cooper and married into the local Annonciade Robert winemaking family, establishing the estate's vineyard base.
-For nearly a century the family supplied grapes to the négoce trade, then joined the Bouzy cooperative in 1929.
+The Bara story begins in 1833 when Auguste François Bara came to Bouzy to begin work as a cooper, establishing the estate's roots in the village.
+In 1836 he married Annonciade Robert, a Bouzy vine-grower's daughter who already owned vines, giving the family its vineyard base.
+For generations the family supplied grapes to the négoce trade.
 It was Paul Bara himself who changed the direction of the house, beginning to produce and release Champagne under the family name in the 1950s, a bold step at a time when grower-producers were rare in the region.
 The current property was built in 1860, and in 1965 the barn was converted into a press room and working winery, laying the infrastructure that supports production today.

-- Founded 1833 by Auguste François Bara, a cooper who married into the Annonciade Robert vine-growing family of Bouzy.
+- Founded 1833 by Auguste François Bara, a cooper who arrived in Bouzy; in 1836 he married Annonciade Robert, a Bouzy vine-grower's daughter who already owned vines.

 - Paul Bara launched estate-bottled Champagne under his own name in the 1950s, unusually early for a grower-producer.